interferences-at/encreslumieres/OSC.md

 The default for all spray cans is 0.
 If the layer of a spray is 9, it will be drawn over all spray cans whose layer number if smaller than 9.

-## link strokes

-Signature:
-`/link_strokes ,ii`

-Arguments:
-* Argument 1: spray identifier
-* Argument 2: enable it (1 enables it, 0 disables it)

-Description:
-Enables of disables the linked strokes for a spray can.
-The default for all spray cans is disabled.
-Every new stroke will be linked to the previous one with a straigth line, if enabled.

 ## clear